-Minnesota’s health officials have now moved to a “Stay Safe” recommendation during the COVID-19 pandemic.
-There are still many ways you CAN enjoy Stillwater, Minnesota while following the guidelines.
+Minnesota’s health officials are still in a “Stay Safe” recommendation during the COVID-19 pandemic.
+There are many ways you CAN enjoy Stillwater, Minnesota while following the guidelines and enjoying the great outdoors.
+Note, that as of Saturday, July 25th masks are required when indoors in Minnesota.
 Read up…

 St. Croix Crossing Loop Trail – Have you driven, walked, or biked over the new St. Croix Crossing Bridge yet?
 Discover the 4.7-mile loop trail that connects the Minnesota and Wisconsin sides of the St. Croix River.
-The St. Croix Crossing Loop Trail is 3/4 complete.
-Park in the lot just off the highway 36 downtown Stillwater, MN exit and walk south over the new bridge to Wisconsin and back.
-Find amazing views and river valley information at three lookout points.
-Family challenge – see if you can find the MN/WI border marker.
+Find amazing views and river valley information at three lookout points on the new bridge and the historic lift bridge.
+Family challenge – see if you can find the MN/WI border marker on the new bridge.
 The view from the St. Croix Crossing bridge was named Best View 2018 by City Pages.
-Bring your own bikes or rent electric bikes downtown.
+Bring your own bikes or rent electric bikes downtown or explore via the new Stillwater E-Scoots.

-Something to Look forward to – The final section of Loop Trail will be complete by June when the renovated historic lift bridge and hilly trail up the Wisconsin side opens up!
-Stay tuned for details as the official celebrations that were planed for mid-May have been postponed.
+The final section of Loop Trail was completed June 1st when the renovated historic lift bridge and hilly trail up the Wisconsin side opened up!

 Enjoying outdoor trails is a FREE activity can be practiced with social distancing.
 Mother nature is here to heal and the beauty of the St. Croix River Valley welcomes you.
 We will even mail you a complimentary map, click to order a visitor guide.